leftshift/github-all-cats/README.md

 Based on [github-real-names](https://github.com/ForbesLindesay/github-real-names), but does quite the opposite.

 Picures are 460x460, that seems to be the size github uses.
+We could determine the type of page on contentscript start to differenciate profile pages

 ## How to build